breck7/stamp-lang/readme.md

 The current options for this situation are:

 *The Recipe Method - explain each step*
 - Downside: If your basic project layout requires 10 files, that's 10 separate steps the reader has to do just to get started.
 - Downside: The reader might make an error during one of those steps and lose even more time.
 - Downside: Putting such steps in a narrative and updating that narrative if things change is time consuming as an author

 *The Zip Method - zip the template directory*
 - Downside: zip files are opaque and a user has no visibility into what they are creating
 - Downside: everytime the template changes, author has to rezip and reupload the folder
 - Downside: once unzipped, user has to manually change names to match the name of their project

 *The Custom Utility Method - implement a custom command line program that generates new projects*
 - Downside: No visibility into what is getting created
 - Downside: If the template changes, now author needs to get users to install the new template program
 - Downside: Now you have a whole new complicated program to write and maintain

+*The GitHub method - create a repo for your template and have people git clone it
+- Downside: no way of doing variable replacement post-clone
+- Downside: no plain text way of distributing the template

 ## exampleFile.stamp